Staff Development and Resources for Teachers

 WITS Program Foundation: https://witsprogram.ca/

 WITS is a program developed in Canada that teaches conflict resolution strategies.
-Training is free, which includes manual and lesson plans.
+Training is free and includes manuals and lesson plans.

 CBITS is a free training program that explains how to implement a school-wide intervention in schools to help students who have experienced trauma.
 The online training is free and is divided in two training sessions.
-After registration, participants have access to video taped training, advice from intervention developers and experienced CBITS providers.
+After registration, participants can access videotaped training and advice from intervention developers and experienced CBITS providers.
 Downloadable materials and resources are available free of charge.
-Participants have access to an online community where participants can take part in peer-to-peer discussion boards, document sharing, and ask an expert.
+Participants have access to an online community where they can take part in peer-to-peer discussion boards, share documents, and ask experts.

-Completing both training sessions provides a total of 10 continuing education credit hours (APA, ASWB, NBCC).
+Completing both training sessions provides 10 continuing education credit hours (APA, ASWB, NBCC).

 This training will teach you the basic skills for being an effective TAPP consultant in schools.
-During this training, you will learn evidence-based strategies for forming family-school partnerships, develop TAPP consultation skills, hear about real TAPP cases, and view videos that demonstrate part of the TAPP process.
+During this training, you will learn evidence-based strategies for forming family-school partnerships, develop TAPP consultation skills, hear about real TAPP cases, and view videos demonstrating part of the TAPP process.

 $20.00 for training ($10.00 for students)